 Programming languages (PL) design and implementations are often tricky to get right.
 To understand the subtle and complex interactions of language concepts and avoid flaws, we must rely on rigorous language definitions and on proofs so that we can ensure that languages are safe, robust, and trustworthy.
 However, writing such proofs by hand is very often complicated and error prone, not because of any particularly challenging insights involved, but simply because of the overhead required in keeping track of all the relevant details and possible cases.
-These difficulties increase significantly when languages grow larger and proofs grow correspondingly longer; when working with a real-world programming language, carrying out such proofs by hand becomes unmanageable and in the end it is simply not done.

-In principle, proof assistants provide a way of formalizing programming languages definitions and writing machine-verified proofs about their properties, and they would seem a promising solution to this problem.
-And in fact there is by now a significant list of achievements in the area (Klein & Nipkow, 2006; Lee et al., 2007; Leroy, 2009; Kumar et al., 2014).
-However, there is also a lot of overhead involved in setting up the necessary infrastructure common to the design and verification of a PL model, typically for modeling variables, substitution, typing contexts, etc. This has arguably hindered the full adoption of this technology by the working semanticist.

-Over 10 years ago, Aydemir et al. (2005) proposed as a challenge the mechanization of part of the metatheory of $F{<:}$, which featured second-order polymorphism, subtyping, and records.
+These difficulties increase significantly when languages grow larger and proofs grow correspondingly longer; when working with a real-world programming language, carrying out such proofs by hand becomes unmanageable and in the end it is rarely done.
+In principle, proof assistants provide a way of formalizing programming languages definitions and writing machine-verified proofs about their properties, and they would seem a promising solution to this problem - and there is by now a ever-extending list of significant achievements in the area (Klein & Nipkow, 2006; Lee et al., 2007; Leroy, 2009; Kumar et al., 2014).
+Note that setting up the necessary infrastructure common to the design and verification of a PL model may incur in significant overhead, typically for modeling variables, substitutions, typing contexts, etc. In fact, with the exception of (Lee et al., 2007), in all the cited papers, the authors went out of their way to avoid dealing with those issues and chose to work with "raw" terms, at the cost of losing α -equivalence and captureavoiding substitutions, when not being pushed to use techniques such as closure-based operational semantics.
+This has arguably hindered the full adoption of this technology by the working semanticist, as the comments in (Rossberg et al., 2014) further explain.1 Over 10 years ago, Aydemir et al. (2005) proposed as a challenge the mechanization of part of the metatheory of F{<:}, which featured second-order polymorphism, subtyping, and records.
 In order to understand the state of the art in the field, the problems were chosen to emphasize aspects of programming languages that were known to be difficult to formalize: in particular, the challenge placed most of its focus on dealing with binding structures, such as functions, let-expressions, and pattern matching constructs.
 The challenge allowed the PL community to survey existing techniques for reasoning about variable bindings and popularized, to a certain extent, the use of proof assistants in their daily work (Pierce & Weirich, 2012).

 We believe the time is ripe to revisit the question: How close are we to a world where every paper on programming languages is accompanied by an electronic appendix with machine checked proofs?
 To do this, we need to go well beyond the original POPLMark challenge.
 In this paper, we propose a new collection of benchmark problems in the mechanization of the metatheory of programming languages for comparing, understanding, and especially pushing the state of the art of proof assistants.
 In particular, we focus on proofs using logical relations (LR), an elegant and versatile proof technique with applications ubiquitous in programming languages theory.
 Initially introduced by Tait (1967), the technique has been applied to logical problems such as strong normalization (Girard, 1972), λ -definability (Plotkin, 1973), and the semantics of computational type theory (Werner, 1992; Geuvers, 1995).
 In recent years, the LR proof technique has become a staple for programming languages researchers (see, e.g., Ahmed (2013)).
-There is also a long tradition (almost a gold-standard) in using proofs by logical relations to showcase the power of a given proof assistant; for early examples see (Altenkirch, 1993) and (Coquand, 1993).
+There is also a long tradition (almost a gold standard) in using proofs by logical relations to showcase the power of a given proof assistant; for early examples see (Altenkirch, 1993) and (Coquand, 1993).